desyatkoff/maths-helper/README.md

 # MathsHelper

 ## Description
-MathsHelper is a CLI tool for doing mathematics things such as finding area of square etc...
+MathsHelper is a CLI tool for doing mathematics things such as finding area, perimeter etc...

 ## Features
 MathsHelper **can find** ...: